 Yes, most definitely.
 This course will only benefit you more if you attend with a colleague or your wider team.
 If you are looking to run a course just for your time, we can help with that too – just email firstname.lastname@example.org and put in your request.

 There isn’t one!
-To secure your space on a course all you have to do is book via our website or by contacting firstname.lastname@example.org and telling us which programme you’d like to do.
+To secure your space in one of the best ux research courses online all you have to do is book via our website or by contacting email@example.com and telling us which programme you’d like to do.
 For those doing our larger courses, you’ll then get the chance to speak with one of our instructors and talk through your objectives, previous experience and how we might best support you during your time with us.

 This course will definitely prepare you well for your job search and give you the confidence to move forward in your career.
 A course is only half of the work, the other half will come from your own determination, hard work, networking and desire to succeed.